Singer Meat Loaf dies aged 74

 - Published

-Meat Loaf, singer whose Bat Out Of Hell album is one of the best-selling of all time, dies aged 74.
+Meat Loaf, the singer whose Bat Out Of Hell album is one of the best-selling of all time, has died at the age of 74.

 The news was confirmed on the star's Facebook page by his family.